jaystream/docs-purchasing/README.md

 ---
 # Features and Functions

-Codeigniter purchasing system can carry out the following functions:
+Codeigniter purchasing system can carry out the following features:

 - User Management
 	- Add